 The answer may be the solution your business has been looking for.
 Factoring is a financial solution based on selling invoices that gives you access to immediate cash flow, so you can haul more loads and grow your business.
 What is factoring in trucking?
 Read on to learn more.

-Freight factoring is a financial solution that puts capital in your hands as a trucking business owner.
-A factoring company pays you a percentage of the invoice on a load you’ve delivered and keeps the remaining percentage for themselves.
-For example, a factor may pay you 97% of an invoice and keep 3% as a factoring fee.
+A quick freight factoring definition is that it’s a finance solution that puts capital in your hands as a business owner.
+A factoring company pays you a percentage of the invoice on a load you’ve delivered same or next day.
+What do factoring companies do?
+Here’s a rundown:

 Types of Factoring

 There are two types of factoring: recourse and non-recourse.

 In a recourse factoring agreement, a carrier can expect a low factoring fee, low advance rates, and responsibility if their client does not pay the factoring company on an invoice.

 Non-recourse factoring agreements have higher factoring fees, high advance rates, and no responsibility to pay a factoring company if the client doesn't pay on an invoice.

 Factoring Hidden Fees

 · Application: Some factors require a fee just to apply, whether or not you get approved!
 These fees can cost a few hundred dollars.